-At the provincial level, the throughput rates are: 63% for N programmes; 50% for NC(V) programmes; and 42% for Other programmes.
-This mimics the national pattern with regard to learners faring better in N-programmes than in NC(V) courses, but deviates from the national pattern in that Other programmes exhibit throughput rates that are on a par with the other two programme types.
-This information was not furnished by the college in question.
+At the provincial level, the throughput rates are: 44% for N programmes; 32% for NC(V) programmes; and 59% for Other programmes.
+This mimics the national pattern, with learners faring better in N-programmes than in NC(V) courses and Other programmes exhibiting throughput rates that are significantly higher than the other two programme types.
+The throughput rates for this college show 16% for N-programmes, 36% for NC(V) programmes and 80% for Other programmes.
+The college does not mimic the provincial and national pattern for throughput rates, but fares better in respect of NC(V) programmes, worse in N-programmes and in between national and provincial throughput rates in Other programmes.